gwcbi/haphpipe_docs/hp-docs/docs/adv.md

 _Part 3H - Finalize assembly._

 Remember, you can find the output file names [here](https://gwcbi.github.io/haphpipe_docs/inout/).
-The ouput files for this stage are: `final.fna`, `final.bam`, `final.vcf.gz`. <br/>
+The ouput files for this module are: `final.fna`, `final.bam`, `final.vcf.gz`. <br/>

 Now, because we are doing finalizing the assembly after the refinement module, we need to change the input fastq reads for this module to be the fastq reads output from the error correction step (error corrected reads).
 Therefore, the input fastq files are named `corrected_1.fastq` and `corrected_2.fastq`.
 Also remember that these files are now contained in the outdirectory specified by the input, so we have to list the path to the input fastq files.
 Finally, we need to specify that the input reference file is the `refined.fna` file from the previous refinement step (above), which is also located in the outdirectory.  <br/>

-Now this in the input for the base haphpipe command for this stage:
+Now this in the input for the base haphpipe command for this module:

 ```
 hp_finalize_assembly\